 Circle Ye s or No Do you have a pacemaker or defibrillator (ICD)?
 Yes No Do you have an aneurysm clip?
 Yes No Have you ever had an injury to your eye involving metal (metallic slivers, foreign body)?
 Yes No If yes, please describe: Have you ever been injured by a metallic object or foreign body (e.g. BB, bullet, shrapnel, Yes No etc.)?
-If yes, please describe: Have you had prior surgery or an operation of any kind?
-Yes No If yes, please describe the date and type of surgery: Date: Surgery type: Do you have an electronic implant or device?
+1 If yes, please describe: i Have you had prior surgery or an operation of any kind?
+Yes No If yes, please describe the date and type of surgery: s Date: Surgery type: i Do you have an electronic implant or device?
 Yes No Do you have a magnetically activated implant or device?
 Yes No Do you have a neuro or spinal cord stimulator?
 Yes No Do you have cochlear implant or implanted hearing aid?
 Yes No Do you have an insulin or infusion pump?
 Yes No Do you have an implanted drug infusion device?
 Yes No Do you have any type of prosthesis, implant, artificial, or prosthetic limb?
 Yes No Do you have any metal in your body?
 Yes No Do you have hearing aids?
 Yes No Do you have any other devices in your body?
-Yes No If yes, describe:
+Yes No If yes, describe: i

+Name Date

-this form and hav e had the opportunity to o ask questions rega owledge.
-I have read and understand the rding the information on this form.
-If at ogram chair and the clinical coordinator i any time any The stud ent has identified contra indications to enter to entering MR Zone III or IV. ring MR Zones III and IV.
-The student has n MR Level II Technologist onsite at each Reviewed By: Date Signature Title
+The student has ident ified contraindications to e IR Zone II unless screened ions to entering MR Zone III or IV. entering MR Zones III and IV.
+The student has been by an MR Level II Technologist onsite at each clinical Date

+Signature Title

-Medical Radiography Program
+Medical Radiog graphy Program

-Counseling Record
+Counseli ng Record

 DATE

 NAME OF STUDENT

+STUDENT ISSUE RE

+STUDENT ISSUE INSTRUCTOR'S SIGNATU

-STUDENT ISSUE
+STUDENT ISSUE INSTRUCTOR'S SIGNATU

-INSTRUCTOR'S SIGNATURE
+STUDENT ISSUE INSTRUCTOR'S SIGNATU

-STATEMENT/DESCRIPTION:

-RECOMMENDATIONS:
+STUDENT ISSUE INSTRUCTOR'S SIGNATU STATEMENT/DESCRIPTIO RECOMMENDATIONS:

+STUDENT ISSUE INSTRUCTOR'S SIGNATU STATEMENT/DESCRIPTIO RECOMMENDATIONS: Follow-up needed?

-Follow-up needed?
+NAME OF STUDENT STUDENT ISSUE INSTRUCTOR'S SIGNATU STATEMENT/DESCRIPTIO RECOMMENDATIONS: Follow-up needed?
 Actions:

-SIGNATURE OF STUDENT Date

 SIGNATURE OF PROGRAM CHAIR Date

-This signature does not necessarily represent evidence of endorsement of the above statement but does assure my awareness of this statement and that it is a part of my educational record.
+present evidence of endorsement of the above statestates and that it is a part of my educational re

-Medical Radiography Program Technical Standards
+Radiography Program chnical Standards

-By signing, I confirm that I have received a copy of Baptist Health Sciences University Medical Radiography Program's Technical Standards.
+I have received a copy of Baptist y Medical Radiography Program's

-This Signature Page is for Baptist Health Sciences U iversity Allied Health Division record ds only
+Student Signature Date

+Student Printed Name Date

+Student ID#

 Advisor Signature Date

-Student ID#

-Student Printed Name Date

-Student Signature Date